eppmc/eppmc.github.io/index.md

         <img src="/assets/img/comp4.png" alt="" width="150" height="150">
       </div>
       <div class="col-sm-9">
-        <h3>Result Dissemination</h3>
+        <h3>Results Dissemination</h3>
-        Challengers and competition organizers will co-author a manuscript.
-This manuscript will describes the challenge results, challenge limitations, and future directions for improving the accuracy and generalizability of emotion recognition research.
+        Coopetitors and initiative organizers will brainstorm how to improve the accuracy and generalizability of emotion recognition research.
+They will then co-author a manuscript that describes the competition results, limitations, and future directions.
       </div>
     </div>
   </div>